Tuesday, June 13, 2017

 Today is another day of record heat in DC, so I'm all about supporting my employer as much as possible today.
 We Ubered from the house to the Air & Space Museum.
 I came through this museum on my own in 2000, and it was just as good as I remembered it - now I get to see it as well through the eyes of the boys.

 We started off in the Planetarium where we watched a movie about space and communication.
 The size of the screen was overwhelming for me - I felt like I was getting vertigo at some points, and probably missed most of the movie with my eyes closed.
-I feel like the boys suffered the same, though they weren't able to verbalize what they felt, both ended up in Amy's and my laps.
+I feel like the boys suffered the same, though they weren't able to verbalize what they felt, both ended up in A's and my laps.
 The museum has such a great, interactive variety of aircraft, from a replica of the Wright brothers' first plane all the way through to NASA replicas.
 The boy's attention span didn't allow us to look through the whole museum, but I'm so glad I came back to this one.

 B&L, Air & Space Museum, DC